Jai Opetaia: Opetaia vs. Zorro

-IBF & The Ring cruiserweight champion
+IBF and The Ring cruiserweight champion

 Opetaia vs. Briedis II

 Opetaia was expected to face Mairis Briedis for the vacant IBF cruiserweight championship on the undercard of Tyson Fury vs. Oleksandr Usyk.
 The fight was initially expected to take place on 17 February 2024, at the Kingdom Arena in Riyadh, Saudi Arabia, but the entire event was later postponed after Tyson Fury suffered a facial injury in training.
 It was re-scheduled to 18 May 2024, and took place at the same venue as was originally planned.
 Opetaia defeated Briedis in the rematch by unanimous decision to become a two-time world champion and two-time IBF cruiserweight champion.